Retr0Kr0dy/malloc-bomb/README.md

 | *<  \<file\>*    | Return content of file.                                                             | `echo < a.txt`          | `AAA`                                                  |
 | */dev/zero*      | Kernel special device file that provides an endless stream of null bytes when read. | `cat /dev/zero`         | no output (only `\00` so it's not printed in terminal) |

-Now that we are good with what each individual command does, we can now try to understand the malloc bomb and why it's a malloc bomb.
+Now that we are good with what each individual command does we can now try to understand the malloc bomb and why it's a malloc bomb.

-When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement, it first need to allocate memory before reading it.
+When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement it first need to allocate memory before reading it.

-When the kernel tries to allocate memory, it come to a point where no more memory can be allocated, therefore stalling any new process attempting to be created.
+When the kernel tries to allocate memory it come to a point where no more memory can be allocated, therefore, stalling any new process attempting to be created.

-If your a player, you can still kill the process that initiate the bomb, it will also stop every child process thus ending the denial of service.
+If your a player you can still kill the process that initiate the bomb, it will also stop every child process thus ending the denial of service.

 > [!NOTE]
 Technical explanation could be either partially wrong or not fully accurate, if you want to rephrase and/or improve it, feel free to **PR**.